2024 United States drone sightings: Sightings by civilians

 United States Senator Andy Kim reported observing drones near the Round Valley Reservoir during a December 12 patrol with Clinton Township Police.
 He later acknowledged that the majority of the suspected drones were probably airplanes.
 On December 13, former Maryland Governor Larry Hogan posted a video on X showing what he believed to be numerous large drones over his Davidsonville, Maryland, residence.
 However, several individuals, including journalist Steven Greenstreet, meteorologist Matthew Cappucci, and University of Maryland Observatory director Elizabeth Warner, identified the objects in the video as the constellation Orion.
 Greenstreet also noted that flight data indicated the presence of three aircraft in the vicinity at the time.
 Subsequently, a community note was added to Hogan's post, stating that no unusual objects were visible in his video.
 Late-night comedian Stephen Colbert joked about the misidentification during his monologue.

 A number of drones were reported flying near civilian infrastructure in December 2024.
-One sighting near the Salem Nuclear Power Plant in New Jersey was later identified by Transportation Security Administration (TSA) investigators as coinciding with the flight paths of a UH-60 Black Hawk helicopter, a Cessna C150, and commercial flights from Philadelphia.
-New York City's Staten Island Borough President Vito Fossella said on December 13 that there were sightings over city facilities such as Port Liberty New York, the Goethals Bridge, the Verrazzano-Narrows Bridge, and Fort Wadsworth.
-On the same day, Stewart International Airport (SWF) in Orange County, New York, shut down for an hour due to drone activity, an event subsequently confirmed by Governor Hochul.
+One sighting near the Salem Nuclear Power Plant in New Jersey was later identified by TSA investigators as coinciding with the flight paths of a UH-60 Black Hawk helicopter, a Cessna C150, and commercial flights from Philadelphia.
+New York City's Staten Island Borough President Vito Fossella said on December 13 that there were sightings over city facilities.
+(Note: Facilities included Port Liberty New York, the Goethals Bridge, the Verrazzano–Narrows Bridge, and Fort Wadsworth.)
+On the same day, Stewart International Airport (SWF) in Orange County, New York, shut down for an hour due to drone activity, an event subsequently confirmed by Governor Kathy Hochul.
 In Massachusetts, Boston Police identified three local residents operating drones in restricted airspace near Logan International Airport.
 Police located two of the men on an island in Boston Harbor and arrested them.
 Officers requested assistance from State Police to locate the third suspect, but he was not apprehended.
 Police warned that even small drones can pose a deadly risk to planes and helicopters.